Brymastr/1ppm2017/readme.md

 This seemed like a good opportunity for me to work on several small, fun projects and to practice quick development cycles with a simple deployment plan.
 [Here's](https://github.com/1ppm/1ppmLog) the GitHub repo with a full description of the challenge.

 I've set some guidlines for myself with this challenge.
-I want to keep the projects very doable within one month without needing to spend to much time time finish them.
+I want to keep the projects very doable within one month without needing to spend too much time to finish them.
 Lots of the projects I came up with are very small so the goal is to finish a minimum viable very quickly and then keep adding new features or simplifying the deployment process until the end of the month.
-This will help with my development process and hold my interest in the project until the monthly timebox dictates the absolute end of the project.
+This will help with my development process and hold my interest in the project until the monthly timebox dictates the definitive end of the project.

 ## January
 [GitHub](https://github.com/Brymastr/ziip)